licson/CanvasEffects/README.md

 What's new
 ==============

-1. Add new effects (Color Matrix, Glow, Noise).
+1. Add new effects (White Balance adjust).
-2. Fixed the contrast algorithm to make it really work
+2. Add new examples: [A colour chart](http://licson0729.github.com/CanvasEffects/examples/colorTempChart.html) and [(3x3 custom convolution matrix)](http://licson0729.github.com/CanvasEffects/examples/matrix.html).
-3. Added `fx.queue(func)` to queue effects when using Web Worker-boosted effects, execute after web worker had finished processing.
-(Currently only convolution effects will be run in a web worker)
+3. Added `fx.colorTempToRGB(temp)` to convert colour temperstures to RGB values.

 How to use
 ==============